-This series of workshops will convene participants from across the world to explore global health inequalities, through the lens of access to healthcare.
-The workshops will consider the role of research in addressing evidence gaps and identify next steps for research to support change.
-To achieve this, our aims are as follows:
+This series of workshops convened participants from across the world to explore global health inequalities, through the lens of access to healthcare.
+The workshops considered the role of research in addressing evidence gaps and to identify next steps for research to support change.
+To achieve this, our aims were as follows:

 - Provide a platform for different regions/countries to share their experiences, challenges and successes to allow countries to learn from one another.